pocketsync/pocketsync/README.md

 # PocketSync

 PocketSync is a lightweight synchronization engine for SQLite databases that enables efficient data syncing across devices, even in offline scenarios.
 It uses a change tracking mechanism with system tables to record modifications, assigns unique global IDs to rows, and triggers sync operations in real-time or upon reconnection.
-The server handles conflict resolution, broadcasts changes to connected devices, and optimizes data distribution by cleaning and merging updates.
+The server handles broadcasts changes to connected devices, and optimizes data distribution by cleaning and merging updates.
 This system ensures data consistency and integrity across distributed SQLite databases with minimal overhead.

-## Key Features
+## Key features

 - Event-driven synchronization
 - Offline support
 - Automatic conflict resolution
-- Real-time updates via WebSocket
+- Real-time updates via socket.io
 - Efficient change tracking and processing

-## How It Works
+## How it works

 1. System tables track changes and manage sync state
 2. Triggers capture modifications to user-defined tables